hshabbar/TASK/README.md

                 └── vpc-and-subnets.tf
 ```
 **Terraform**
 1. First I used terraform to create a VPC with public and private subnets.
-For my task I used the 'without_modules' approach but I have also tested and uploaded a 'with_modules' approach.
+For my task, I have used the 'without_modules' approach but I have also tested and uploaded a 'with_modules' approach.

 The `vpc-and-subnets.tf` file will create a VPC with public and private subnets.
-I have also included the `terraform.tfvars` file along with `input.tf` and `output.tf` files for this project and provider is AWS.
+I have also included the `terraform.tfvars` file along with `input.tf` and `output.tf` files for this project and the provider is AWS.

 `mytask/terraform/without_modules/vpc-and-subnets.tf`
 ```